 TGax Editor: Replace “Reserved” subfield with “Broadcast Reschedule” in Figure 9-121c (TWT Information field format) and insert the paragraph below before the last paragraph as follows (#CID 8109, 7403):

+The Broadcast Reschedule subfield is set to 1 by an HE STA to indicate that the TWT Information frame reschedules Broadcast TWTs as defined in 27.4.4 (Use of TWT Information frames).
+Otherwise, it is set to 0.